 There has been a Black middle class in America since before emancipation from slavery.
-However in those times it only consisted of mostly very fair skinned blacks who were more accepted in the white communities and were allowed to work better jobs.
-Although they were more accepted they were still segregated from whites and were also isolated and even scorned in some cases by the rest of the Black community.
+However in those times it was plagued by an extreme dorm of colorism which was a carryover from slavery.
+This was partly because many fair-skinned Black slaves were often favored and given work indoors being viewed as less threatening and sometimes were even fathered by the slave owners.
+Dispite this they were still segregated from whites after slavery and at the same time isolated and even scorned in some cases by the rest of the Black community.
 Many developed their own institutions, businesses, and places of worship.
 Some Black colleges even asked for photos with applications to keep from enrolling too many dark-skinned students.

 Most of those who considered themselves middle-class were still red-lined to the inner city and lived among the working class and poor blacks.
 Things began to change with the Civil Rights movement.
 Since the 60s the Black middle class has grown tremendously and African Americans have moved into more white collar jobs and are more educated than ever before.
 No longer isolated and identified by skin tone many integrated into white middle class neighborhoods or in some areas developed their own black middle class neighborhoods.